Recommendations & Conclusions

 However, the apparent reticence of funders to commit to phages is despite a general acceptance in the evidence we took that phages show promise and need more research alongside clinical trials.
 It is important to understand and reflect on the reasons for this.
 The recently established Innovate UK Phage Knowledge …

-Government response.
 The government welcomed the UK KTN Phage Innovation Network's role and stated it would consider its report recommendations, but clarified it does not plan a public response.
-It highlighted the existing AMR Funders Forum, chaired by the MRC, as the …
+It highlighted the existing AMR Funders Forum, chaired by the MRC, as the body that supports coordination of …

 Department for Science, Innovation and Technology